Healthcare Recruiting: What the Next Era Looks Like

 The state of healthcare recruiting is always evolving.
-Last year, many healthcare recruiting trends stemmed from the changing attitudes and preferences of candidates.
-Now, amid a global pandemic, healthcare recruiters are making big shifts to respond to the rising demand for healthcare workers, emerging hiring needs, and changing healthcare roles.
-They’re increasingly turning to virtual recruiting, hosting virtual career fairs and conducting remote video interviews as the initial steps to meet ongoing hiring needs for healthcare professionals of all types, from physician assistants to senior executives.
+As the demands of the global pandemic have introduced new challenges, healthcare recruiters are making big shifts to respond to the rising demand for healthcare workers, emerging hiring needs, and changing healthcare roles.
+They’re increasingly turning to virtual recruiting, hosting virtual career fairs, and conducting remote video interviews as the initial steps to meet ongoing hiring needs for healthcare professionals of all types, from physician assistants to senior executives.

-While many traditional recruiting tactics have been put on the back burner due to the current circumstances, recruiters across the country are wondering what the future will hold.
+While many traditional recruiting tactics are being reconsidered, recruiters across the country are wondering what the future will hold for the healthcare industry.
 When, if ever, will healthcare recruiting get ‘back to normal’?
-Clearly, there are many reasons that recruiting may never again look like what we’d all become accustomed to, and there will be some lasting changes stemming from the pandemic.
+Clearly, there are many reasons that recruiting may never again look like what we’d all become accustomed to in the healthcare sector, and there will be some lasting changes stemming from the pandemic.
 The next era of healthcare recruiting will require recruiters to remain nimble, creative, and in touch with what candidates want and need, all while keeping safety top of mind.
 Here are a few key elements that will take healthcare recruiting and healthcare organizations into the future.

 Over the past several months, the number of healthcare recruiters using virtual career fairs and video interviews has skyrocketed, and with good reason.
-Pivoting to virtual recruiting events was the easiest and most logical way to continue recruiting while maintaining safe social distancing.
-These virtual recruiting methods come with a host of other benefits as well.
-Virtual career fairs can help organizations reduce recruiting costs (including cost per hire), they are more convenient for candidates and recruiters, and they make it easier to connect with talent outside your immediate geographic location.
+Pivoting to virtual recruiting events was the easiest and most logical way to continue recruiting for vacant positions while maintaining safe social distancing.
+Nowadays, these virtual recruiting methods come with a host of other benefits as well.
+Virtual career fairs can help organizations reduce recruiting costs (including cost per hire), they are more convenient for the average job seeker and recruiter, and they make it easier to connect with talent outside your immediate geographic location.

 Skeptics wonder if technology gets in the way of human relationships when interviewing for a job position, but using video interviews to connect with candidates is actually a good way to start a relationship.
-Video offers the next best thing to meeting in person, because candidates can meet recruiters and hiring managers face-to-face from a distance.
+Video offers the next best alternative to meeting in person, because candidates can meet recruiters and hiring managers face-to-face from a distance.
 These conversations foster the same real human connection that candidates need to gain trust in a potential employer.

-Virtual recruiting makes a lot of sense right now, because it’s basically the only option if you need to keep recruiting.
+Virtual recruiting makes a lot of sense right now for healthcare jobs, because it’s basically the only option for healthcare providers that need to keep recruiting.
 What will happen once the dangers of the pandemic have passed?
-It’s not likely that recruiters will give up the benefits and convenience of virtual recruiting tools to return to expensive in-person career fairs and time-consuming phone screenings.
+It’s not likely that recruiters will give up the benefits and convenience of virtual recruiting tools and platforms to return to expensive in-person career fairs and time-consuming phone screenings.
 Virtual career fairs and video interviews may well emerge as the new standard in the healthcare recruiting process of the post-COVID era.

-With the shift to virtual recruiting tools, healthcare recruiters are recognizing the importance of following up with candidates — after online chats, virtual career fairs, and video interviews.
-The best virtual recruiting event platforms have built-in follow-up tools that help recruiters gather feedback and stay in touch with candidates.
-This continued communication improves the candidate experience, increases engagement, and strengthens the employer brand.
-Recruiting during the pandemic using virtual tools has put a spotlight on the need to continue communicating after recruiting events, even when candidates aren’t selected to move forward.
-Whether you’re continuing the conversation via email or text messaging (according to each candidate’s preference), following up will become a standard best practice in the next era of healthcare recruiting.
+With the shift to virtual recruiting tools and recruiting software, healthcare recruiters are recognizing the importance of following up with candidates — after online chats, virtual career fairs, and video interviews.
+The best virtual recruiting event platforms have built-in follow-up tools that help recruiters gather feedback and stay in touch with their candidate pool.
+This continued communication improves the candidate experience, increases engagement, and strengthens the employer brand across the interview process.
+Recruiting during the pandemic using virtual tools has put a spotlight on the need to continue communicating after recruiting events, even when potential candidates aren’t selected to move forward in the recruitment process.
+Whether you’re continuing the conversation with a qualified candidate via email or text messaging (according to each candidate’s preference), following up will become a standard best practice in the next era of healthcare recruitment efforts.

-The trends made essential by the pandemic and the need for social distancing will continue to shape healthcare recruiting for years to come.
-As technology improves and candidate attitudes shift in the healthcare domain, so too will healthcare recruiters continue adopting new strategies and honing old ones to respond to candidates’ needs and the changing landscape of recruiting for medical professionals and healthcare employees.
-Getting comfortable with virtual recruiting options will help healthcare recruiters compete for top talent, and keep the frontlines fully staffed throughout our current global health crisis, as well as prepare their organizations to face future challenges.
+The trends made essential by the pandemic will continue to shape healthcare recruiting for years to come.
+As technology improves and candidate attitudes shift in the healthcare domain, so too will healthcare recruiters continue adopting new strategies and honing old ones to respond to the needs of job seekers and the changing landscape of recruiting for medical professionals and healthcare employees.
+Getting comfortable with virtual recruiting options and recruitment software will help healthcare recruiters compete for highly qualified healthcare professionals, and keep the frontlines fully staffed throughout our current global health crisis, as well as prepare their organizations to face future challenges.
 In short, we’re all going to need a lot more virtually-sourced talent in order to provide patients with quality care, so this is an important time to review your recruiting strategy and consider how you might adapt it to the changing demands of the current job-seeker's market.